PolymerLabs/news-docs/docs/case-study.md

 # AMP version of the News app

-We built a [version of the News app ](https://github.com/PolymerLabs/news/tree/amp) for integration with AMP (Accelerated Mobile Pages)](https://www.ampproject.org/) documents.
+We built a [version of the News app](https://github.com/PolymerLabs/news/tree/amp) for integration with [AMP (Accelerated Mobile Pages)](https://www.ampproject.org/) documents.
 In the AMP version of News, the HTML content files (for example, `/data/articles/it-takes-teacher.html`) are replaced by AMP documents which can be loaded as standalone pages.

-The AMP project (Accelerated Mobile Pages)](https://www.ampproject.org/) supports adding an AMP document to a shadow root on your page.
+The AMP project supports adding an AMP document to a shadow root on your page.
 Here’s an example: https://github.com/ampproject/amphtml/blob/master/examples/pwa/pwa.js

 To support this in the AMP version of the News app, we created [the `<amp-viewer>` element](https://github.com/PolymerLabs/amp-viewer/).
 The `<amp-viewer>` element works similarly to an iframe.
 To load an AMP document inside the viewer, set its `src` attribute to the URL of the AMP document.
 Styles will be applied to the content, scoped by its shadow root.